 As part of reform initiatives of the government, in October 2019, a new autonomous Tax Authority (TA) was established, marking a significant step towards evolving the tax function in the country.

 A value-added tax (VAT) has been implemented in Oman from 16 April 2021.

-- Taxpayers that file corporate income tax returns and settle income tax amounts within the prescribed statutory due date were eligible for (a) reduced tax rate of 12% and (b) 1% rebate on tax liability
+- Taxpayers that file corporate income tax returns and settle income tax amounts within the prescribed statutory due date are eligible for (i) a reduced tax rate of 12% and (ii) a 1% rebate on tax liability.

-- Tax losses declared for tax year 2020 can be carried forward for set off against future taxable income, indefinitely – that is, without being restricted to 5 years carry forward.
+- Tax losses declared by Omani companies (not including permanent establishments) for tax year 2020 can be carried forward for set off against future taxable income indefinitely (i.e. without being restricted to the five years carry forward limit).

 See the Tax administration section for a description of tax measures announced in response to COVID-19.